 Filmed in collaboration with Public Displays of Affection.

-Turning Point official trailer:
+Turning Point full movie:

 Winner, Audience Award, Utah Arts Festival

 Winner, Jury Mention, Utah Arts Festival

 Official Selection, Tacoma Film Festival